 The Mesh Model specification includes a complete set of features needed to build highly scalable and robust lighting control networks.
 Classifying them as lighting control would be an understatement, as a significant part of the Mesh Model specification deals with sensors and data.
 Today, it has become obvious that sensors are a fundamental part of a lighting control system.
 And what is becoming more obvious is that in lighting systems the control part starts to become overshadowed by data collection from non-lighting, environmental sensors, such as temperature, air quality, noise, CO2 concentration, and more.
 The Bluetooth Mesh Model specification has been supporting all these since the beginning.

 Alongside sensors, there was the anticipation the industry would start becoming increasingly hungry for more data collected from devices in the field.
 And this is where Mesh Device Properties comes into play.
-In 2017, Mesh Device Properties specified over one hundred definitions of data points which can be exchanged between Bluetooth mesh devices.
+In 2017, Mesh Device Properties specified over one hundred definitions of data points which can be exchanged between Bluetooth Mesh devices.
 This was an extremely rich collection of data definitions, enabling data-rich lighting networks.
 Fast forward to October 2020, and we have just published Version 2 of the Mesh Device Properties specification (MDPv2).
 MDPv2 almost doubles the number of data definitions – the count is now 183.
 And, importantly, most of the added data definitions are related to lighting systems, DALI in particular.

 DALI